Skip advert

 Advertisement

-The relatively low-key announcement was made during BMW’s Q1 financial results call, where the company revealed it had incurred the research and development costs for the upcoming Neue Klasse line-up (which will launch later this year with the new iX3) as well as “successor models to the BMW X5 and BMW X7”.
+BMW subtly announced the new model during its Q1 financial results call earlier this year, during which the company revealed it had incurred the research and development costs for the upcoming Neue Klasse line-up (which will launch later this year with the new iX3) as well as “successor models to the BMW X5 and BMW X7”.

 Advertisement - Article continues below

-As with the new X5 that’s due to launch in 2026, the X7, which is likely to arrive in 2027, is expected to sit on a revised version of BMW’s existing Cluster Architecture (CLAR).
+Underneath, the new X7 is expected to sit on a revised version of BMW’s existing Cluster Architecture (CLAR).
 This platform is able to cater to both internal-combustion and pure-electric powertrains.
 While BMW hasn’t suggested the new X7 will gain a pure-electric variant, the German firm has at least trademarked the ‘iX7’ nameplate.

 An all-electric iX7 wouldn’t be too surprising, however, given that BMW is in the process of creating EV variants of its core models.
 The Neue Klasse programme will see the introduction of the X3-sized iX3 first, followed by the all-electric ‘i3’ 3 Series and at a later stage an electric ‘i1’ 1 Series